 How do we achieve a carbon-neutral monetary system?

-As an energy-backed monetary system, the Bitcoin network has a unique property—the inelastic nature of the block reward—that could help make it carbon-neutral if one was to mine the same percentage of one's holding using renewable energy.
+The Bitcoin network has a unique property—the inelastic nature of the block reward—that could help make it carbon-neutral if one mines the same percentage of one's holding using renewable energy.

 If one co-invests in Green Co-investment Instruments (GCIs) in proportion to the size and duration of one’s bitcoin holdings, one’s bitcoin and green mining investments together will produce no net incentive to mine bitcoin in a carbon-intensive way. — Troy Cross and Andrew Bailey